charlyoleg2/parame78/README.md

 The *UI* and *Cli* apps associated to *desi78* are generated automatically using [paxApps](https://github.com/charlyoleg2/parame_paxApps).

-This repo is a typical designer-repository.
+This repo is a typical designer-repository using [parametrix](https://charlyoleg2.github.io/parametrix/).
-This repo is a typical [parametrix](https://charlyoleg2.github.io/parametrix/) design library, publishing on *npmjs* its associated UI and CLI.
+The design-library and its associated UI and CLI are published as *npm-packages*.
 You can use it as template for starting your own design library.